 - Dividends.
 For tangible proof of profits, a check to shareholders every three months can't be beat.
 Companies with solid dividends and strong commitments to increasing payouts treat shareholders well.

-With those factors in mind, let's take a closer look at Enterprise Products Partners.
+With those factors in mind (and understanding that earnings-based valuation measures aren't entirely appropriate for master limited partnerships), let's take a closer look at Enterprise Products Partners.

 What We Want to See